kbond/ControllerUtil/README.md

 ### Redirect

-To redirect your response to another route, return the `Zenstruck\ControllerUtil\Redirect` object.
+To redirect to another route, return the `Zenstruck\ControllerUtil\Redirect` object.

 ```php
 use Zenstruck\ControllerUtil\Redirect;